Scientific Name

 Soil: A well-draining soil mix is a key to healthy T. pearsonii.
 Poor drainage and overwatering most commonly cause root rot in both indoor and outdoor plants.
 Indoors, it is essential to use pots with at least one drainage hole at the bottom.

-Hardiness: Like all Tylecodons, this succulent is highly tolerant when it comes to high temperatures and tolerant cold, frost-free conditions during the winter.
+Hardiness: Like all Tylecodons, this succulent is highly tolerant of high temperatures and cold, frost-free conditions during the winter.
 T. pearsonii can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.

 Watering: As a winter grower, T. pearsonii requires careful watering during winter and spring.
 Get the soil wet, and then wait until it is dry before watering again.
 In summer, reduce watering to once per month.